 Recommended Read: Whats is Poka Yoke: Concept, Definition and Examples

 History of Just In Time Manufacturing

-Although the concept of JIT was initiated by British motor corporation back in 1950 in Australia, the actual implementation happened in Japan between 1960 and 1970 by Totoya.
-After world war 2, Japan was low on resources, raw materials and limited inventory.
+Although the concept of JIT was initiated by a British motor corporation back in 1950 in Australia, the actual implementation happened in Japan between 1960 and 1970 by Totoya.
+After world war 2, Japan was low on resources, raw materials, and limited inventory.
 They were in need to come back to the manufacturing sector.

 They had to come up with some concept which could enable them to get a footprint in manufacturing.
 Just in time manufacturing was one of those successful things that Japan has introduced to the rest of the world.